 The water chemistry data for the surface water differed significantly from the groundwater data indicating that the analytes detected in the surface water may be attributed to activities upstream of the site or of a unique disposal at the far northern portion of the site.
 BHC,A, BHC,B and BHC,D were present in the December 1984 samples from 28SW1 and 28SW2 but were not identified in the groundwater during that same time.
 These pesticides were not detected in any of the December 1986 samples.
+However method detection limits in 1986 increased and the absence of detectable levels of the BHC isomers in 1986 may be attributable to this factor.

 Trichloroethene was detected in both of the Cogdels Creek surface water samples in 1984 but were not detected in any of the 1986 samples.
-This VOC was also detected in the samples collected from Well 28GWl in both 1984 and streams 1986.
+This VOC was also detected in the samples collected from Well 28GWl in both 1984 and 1986.